Jackson's Art Blog

 Vine and willow charcoal are both made by heating actual vines and pieces of willow in a kiln or chamber.
 These sticks tend to be fairly thin and long and are always slightly irregular restricting some of the marks you can make.
 The different wood produces a different charcoal with vine charcoal creating a dark grey and willow charcoal creating a rich, deep almost velvety black.

 Willow charcoal tends to have a more uniformed, consistent mark and finer particles than vine charcoal.
 It is available in a range of widths, usually named thin, medium, thick and chunky or jumbo.
 These vary between 3 to 24mm.
 Often the willow used for artist charcoal grows quickly and only needs a single growing system.
-The sticks are usually heated over a period of 3 days to make them suitable for artistic use.
+The sticks are usually heated over a period of three days to make them suitable for artistic use.

 Vine charcoal tends to be easy to dust or erase making it perfect for life drawing, quick sketches or compositions that need constant reworking.
 Vine charcoal is also available naturally in a range of hardness including soft, medium and hard.

 Linden is also a wood commonly used to create stick charcoal.
-It is also possible to make charcoal yourself using ovens that are on for a long time at a high temperature with a completely sealed casserole dish or similar however this is a fairly lengthy and involved process.
+It is also possible to make charcoal yourself using ovens that are on for a long time at a high temperature with a completely sealed casserole dish or similar.
+However, this is a fairly lengthy and involved process.

 Charcoal Powder

 Powdered charcoal is literally charcoal in powdered form.
 It can be made by crushing up the dust of willow or vine charcoal or be bought as a separate product.
 It can be combined with other charcoal products or used wet with watercolour to create areas of dark rich black in artworks.
-You might find it doesn’t create as dark a mark as compressed charcoal so using a combination of forms in a piece can be useful, however, it can be perfect for toning a whole surface or area of a surface.
+You might find it doesn’t create as dark a mark as compressed charcoal so using a combination of forms in a piece can be useful.
+However, it can be perfect for toning a whole surface or area of a surface.
 This can be done by using a variety of sized brushes with dry powder and blowing away excess dust or by mixing the charcoal with a small amount of water on a palette.
-It is worth practicing if you plan to use wet charcoal as the wrong ratio of water to charcoal can create a muddy effects.
-Wet charcoal will dry to have the same appearance as applied dry charcoal, meaning you can use multiple application techniques on a work to create a seamless, unified finish.
-If using wet charcoal you will need a suitable absorbent surface and will still need to fix it as you do with any charcoal piece.

 Compressed Charcoal

 Compressed charcoal is now commonly used as it breaks much less easily than vine charcoal and is harder to erase (although some artists will enjoy this quality of the stick variety of charcoal).
 You can also use the side of the stick to create broad consistent strokes, which is completely impossible while using vine charcoal due to its irregular shape.
-Compressed charcoal is made by combining charcoal powder with a gum binder and pressing it into sticks, this allows the makers to control the hardness of the sticks by increasing or decreasing the amount of binder.
+Compressed charcoal is made by combining charcoal powder with a gum binder and pressing it into sticks.
+This allows makers to control the hardness of the sticks by increasing or decreasing the amount of binder.
 This also affects the consistency (increased from that of the vine) and the shade of each block and stick.
 The range of hardnesses is fairly wide going from HB, B, 2B, 3B, 4B to occasionally 6B or alternatively referred to as extra soft, soft, medium and hard.

 Compressed charcoal also allows larger sticks to be produced than those available as raw material, these can then be sharpened into a point and are less messy due to the binder than raw charcoal.
 Allowing a new range of marks in deep black or subtle more controlled gradations.